 James also has diverse experience in a wide variety of administrative and court proceedings.
 His prosecution experience includes patent reexaminations, inter partes reviews before the Patent Trial and Appeal Board, and contested trademark proceedings before the Trademark Trial and Appeal Board, as well as equivalent proceedings abroad.
 His litigation experience spans the fields of patent, trademark, antitrust, trade secret, private equity and other complex commercial litigation areas.
 He has assisted clients with matters in a range of federal forums spanning the U.S. District Court to the U.S. Supreme Court.

 A frequent speaker on intellectual property law, James has lectured in a variety of graduate programs, including the University of Chicago Law School, Tufts University School of Medicine, and the Heller School at Brandeis University.
-James is also a contributor to Proskauer’s New England IP Blog, and has had multiple articles syndicated in the National Law Journal, among other outlets.
+James has also had multiple articles published in the National Law Review and Proskauer’s New England IP Blog.